 Let’s pretend you are in 5th grade, and that you are in class with your friends.
 There is about 30 of you total in the classroom and 2 or 3 students are acting wild in the corner of the room while the teacher is trying to teach.
 The whole room, including yourself, is fairly talkative but there are a few students who are acting in a way that is truly distracting to the teacher.
 This causes the teacher yells at the whole class frustrated with the overall distraction and the whole class takes on the brunt of the frustration the teacher has, although most of it is caused by only a few students.
 You sit there and think to yourself “this can’t be about me”, I’ve been pretty well behaved.
 I’m not perfect but surely this large reaction, isn’t my fault.
 This is how many whites feels when they have the conversation of White Privilege.
 They don’t feel like they are actively part of the problem and that they are being unfairly lectured because they are taught that White Privilege is a conversation about what they are doing wrong.
 They feel as if the loudest and most guilty should shoulder the blame and that they are fairly innocent.
 Most whites would honestly admit that people have privilege that they abuse but that this group makes up a small minority.
 We must first seek to understand and empathize with this view and realize nobody likes to be called privileged.
 However, white people including myself must realize we can have blind spots regarding privilege and that in our sin we are most likely even more blind to them.

 The problem with the common understanding of White Privilege is that it overemphasis one’s personal privilege.
 As far as I can tell, White Privilege doesn’t necessarily mean excess personal privilege.
 Which admittedly sounds odd, but the problem is that whites often see privilege from their own perspective and not from that of people of color.
-I have heard it well explained with another hypothetical situation: a race.
+Let me explain this with another metaphor I have heard that explains this well: a race.
 Say 100 people decide to race across a football field.
 From the 20-yard line to the end zone.
 Everyone arrives and lines up at the 20 yard line in order to start but then an official comes and moves many ethnic minorities back to the 5 or 15 yard line.
 Often if a minority brings up the unfair starting positions, they hear statements such as “Shouldn’t you be happy you were invited to the race in the first place?” or “I didn’t pick the starting positions I just ran my own race”.
 I am not saying it is entirely your job to fix the systemic issues with the race, but I am saying it is necessary to at least have empathy and compassion for those who weren’t given a fair chance at running it.
 Then to consider, that the nature of this unfair race is unfair because sin taints all things, and therefor to battle sin, we must seek for justice and fair equity for all in the race.

 A Tale of Two Brothers